Shelton, Staffordshire: Staffordshire University and two colleges

 Staffordshire University's main campus and library are a few yards from Stoke-on-Trent railway station.
 Stoke-on-Trent College is at the northern boundary of Shelton.
 The city's Sixth Form College is also nearby.

 Within the grounds of the university is the Film Theatre, a purpose-built cinema which during term-time shows art-house films.
 There is also a large art supplies shop that serves the many art students and which is open to the public.
 The University Library can be joined by members of the public for a small annual fee.
 Each year in June the campus becomes a public art and design show, as the graduates show their final work.

-Hanley Park

-The Victorian ornamental Hanley Park underwent a £2.8m improvement project which was completed in 2007.
-The park often plays host to council-funded pop-music events and similar summer outdoors entertainment.